OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-24.md

 ## 1 Samuel 24:5

-But afterward, David felt no joy because he had cut off the edge of Saul’s robe.
+But afterward, David felt no joy over the cutting off of the edge of Saul’s robe.

 ## 1 Samuel 24:6